Fighting Noise with Noise: Causal Inference with Many Candidate Instruments: Real Data Application

 We begin with a crude analysis that ignores the unmeasured confounding.
-Simply regressing the HUI-3 on BMI gives the OLS estimate $-0.011$ with 95\% CI $[-0.013, -0.009]$.
-However, unmeasured factors such as smoking status and the use of alcohol may confound the relationship between BMI and HUI-3.
-In response to this potential problem, we use the MR method to investigate the causal relationship between these two.
-After quality control (QC) filtering of SNPs, we get a candidate set of 3,683,868 genetic variants in our MR analysis.
-Details of the QC steps are discussed in Section \ref{wls_preprocess} of the supplementary materials.
-Following Algorithm \ref{algorithm1}, we generate pseudo variables by randomly permuting the SNP design matrix by rows, resulting in a candidate set of 7,367,736 variants in total.
+Simply regressing the HUI-3 on BMI gives an ordinary least squares (OLS) estimate of $-$0.011 with 95\% CI [$-$0.013, $-$0.009], or equivalently, 20 units in BMI is associated with one standard deviation change in health-related quality of life; the standard deviation of health-related quality of life is $0.227$.
+This effect seems too small to be plausible.
+Some unmeasured factors such as lifestyle may confound the relationship between BMI and HUI-3.
+In response, we use the Mendelian randomization method to investigate the causal relationship between these two.
+After quality control filtering, we get a candidate set of 3,683,868 SNPs for our analysis.
+Details of the quality control are discussed in Supplement Section \ref{wls_preprocess}.
+We randomly sample from $\{0,1,2\}$ for each SNP according to the frequencies as they appear in the data, resulting in a total of 7,367,736 candidate variants.
+Then we apply marginal screening and keep the top $\floor{n/\log n} \approx 500$ \citep{JianqingFan2008} candidates, according to absolute marginal correlations between each candidate instrument and BMI.
+Those include 272 true variants and 228 pseudo ones.
+To further estimate relevant SNPs to BMI, we fit a joint model for the reduced candidate set.

-We first apply a marginal screening step to quickly reduce the dimension of initial candidate instruments via ranking the marginal correlation in absolute value between each candidate instrument and the exposure.
-A common choice is to keep $\floor{n/\log(n)}$ candidates \citep{JianqingFan2008}, which is approximately 460 in our analysis.
-We round it to the nearest multiple of 100.
-Specifically, in the marginal screening step, by ranking the absolute marginal strength of association with BMI, we keep the top 500 candidate instruments, denoted by $\check{\mathcal{S}}_1(\text{Proposed})$.
-There were 268 true variants and 232 pseudo ones included in this set.
-To further identify genetic variants related to BMI, we fit a joint model for the 500 candidate instruments.